01-edu/public/subjects/java/checkpoints/average-calc/README.md

 ### Instructions

 Write a function named `average` in a file named `AverageCalc` java.
 This function takes three parameters: start, end, and step.
-It returns the average of the numbers between start and end with each number being greater than the previous one by the step given."
+It returns the average of the numbers between start and end with each number being greater than the previous one by the step given.

 ### Expected Functions